mgamboam/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-# Reference the source!!
+# Asuming the RAW file exists on the local
 rawURL = "https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip"

--- Data downloaded as of 8/7/2014

 # If the file does not exist on the current directory, download it
 if (!file.exists("activity.zip")) {